Written bySee all articles →

 This might seem challenging, but luckily, technology is here to help.
 You can simplify the recruitment of new publishers with the help of dedicated services such as Affise Reach.
 With our global database, you can easily connect media partners, advertisers, and brands with the right traffic channels.

-Affiliate management solutions can also provide detailed and easy-to-understand metrics, statistics, and analysis for both brands and affiliates.
+Affiliate software solutions can also provide detailed and easy-to-understand metrics, statistics, and analysis for both brands and affiliates.
 Any service worth using will provide a separate portal or intuitive interface for your clients.
 With a solution like Affise, you can set the category for each affiliate offer and customize product descriptions.

 Promotion is the first step to empowering your network.
 But remember, even though you are necessarily taking any money upfront, you are still asking potential affiliates to take action and click that “sign-up” button.